History of Thiruvananthapuram: Post-Independence (1947 CE - present)

-With the end of the British rule in 1947, Travancore chose to join the Indian union.
+With the end of the British rule in 1947, Travancore chose to join the Indian Union.
 The first people-elected ministry headed by Pattom Thanu Pillai was installed in office on 24 March 1948.
-In 1949, Thiruvananthapuram became the capital of Thiru-Kochi, the state formed by the integration of Travancore with its northern neighbour Kochi.
+In 1949, Thiruvananthapuram became the capital of Thiru-Kochi, the state formed by the integration of Travancore with its northern neighbor Kochi.
 The king of Travancore, Chitra Thirunal Bala Rama Varma, became the Rajpramukh of the Travancore-Cochin Union from 1 July 1949 until 31 October 1956.
 When the state of Kerala was formed on 1 November 1956, Thiruvananthapuram became its capital.

-With the establishment of Thumba Equatorial Rocket Launching Station (TERLS) in 1962, Thiruvananthapuram became the cradle of India's ambitious space programme.
+With the establishment of Thumba Equatorial Rocket Launching Station (TERLS) in 1962, Thiruvananthapuram became the cradle of India's ambitious space program.
 The first Indian space rocket was developed and launched from the Vikram Sarabhai Space Centre (VSSC) in the outskirts of the city in 1963.
 Several establishments of the Indian Space Research Organisation (ISRO) were later established in Thiruvananthapuram.

 A significant milestone in the city's recent history was the establishment of Technopark—India's first IT park—in 1995.
 Technopark has developed into the largest IT park in the geographical area, employing around 40,000 people in 300 companies.